quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A007---Build-a-Large-Language-Model/2bllm_part03_4_Implementing.md

 ---

 #### Concept: Shape of Input and Target Data
-Background context on how the shapes of the input (\( x \)) and target (\( y \)) data are related, especially in text generation tasks.
+Background context on how the shapes of the input ($x $) and target ($ y$) data are related, especially in text generation tasks.
 :p What is the relationship between the shape of the input batch and the target batch in a text generation task?
 ??x
-In a text generation task, both the input batch \( (x) \) and the target batch \( (y) \) have the same shape because the targets are essentially the inputs shifted by one position.
+In a text generation task, both the input batch $(x)$ and the target batch $(y)$ have the same shape because the targets are essentially the inputs shifted by one position.
 This means that each token in the input sequence corresponds to predicting the next token, making their shapes identical.
-For example, if an input batch has a shape of \((2, 10)\), where 2 is the batch size and 10 is the number of tokens per batch, then the target batch would also have the same shape \((2, 10)\). x??
+For example, if an input batch has a shape of $(2, 10)$, where 2 is the batch size and 10 is the number of tokens per batch, then the target batch would also have the same shape $(2, 10)$. x??

 ---